World’s largest virtual agentic engineering & quality conference

 Mainframe Testing Tools: Categories and What to Evaluate

 Rather than chase a single tool, most teams assemble a stack across these categories.
-Match the category to the work you actually do.
+Match the category to the work you actually do, and for named options see this comparison of mainframe testing tools.

 • 3270 and green-screen automation: record and replay interactions against terminal screens for online regression.